 Are you noticing early signs of gum disease in Cocoa Beach, like swelling, tenderness, and bleeding?
 These are all signs that you need to schedule an examination as soon as possible with Dr. Nawrocki.
 When left untreated, this condition can cause permanent damage to your smile, which is why our dental team always attempts to treat it as soon as possible with periodontal therapy.
-One of the ways that we’re able to reverse the symptoms of gum disease is with scaling and root planing, which is a two-part process to help minimize the presence of harmful oral bacteria.
+One of the ways that we’re able to reverse the symptoms of gum disease is with scaling and root planing in our Cocoa Beach, FL dental office, which is a two-part process to help minimize the presence of harmful oral bacteria.

 Gum disease is caused by the build-up of harmful oral bacteria in your mouth, which is a result of excessive plaque, tartar, and food debris accumulation.
 As these bacteria overrun your mouth, they feed off of sugars and carbohydrates found in plaque and release waste in the form of toxins that cause gum inflammation and infection.